silentwhaleluo/Database-Notes/SQL.md

 	- Difference between CONCAT() and +
 		1.  ++ will return NULL if any is NULL; CONCAT() will ignore NULL and retur other values
 		2. ++ can not plus number and string (should conversion number to string first); CONCAT() will automatically convert number to string
-	- SUBSTRING(string, start position, number of charactors)
+	- SUBSTRING(string, start position, number of characters)
-	- LEFT(string, number of charactor to be sub)
+	- LEFT(string, number of character to be sub)
 	From left
-	- RIGHT (String, number of charactor to be sub)
+	- RIGHT (String, number of character to be sub)
 	From right
 	- REPLACE(String, OldString, NewString)
 	```sql
 	-- number of apperances of character(s)
 	SELECT LEN('RAJA') - LEN( REPLACE('RAJA', 'A',''))
 	```
-	- CHARINDEX(charactor to be find, string, start position (optional,this position is included)
+	- CHARINDEX(character to be find, string, start position (optional,this position is included)
 	Return the first appearance of a character in string, if cannot find, return 0, will count space.
 If the start position is <= 0, looks as 0 to find from all;
 	CHARINDEX('P',PerFName)
 	Return the index location (start with 1) of